aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 - How many artists are deceased as a percentage of all artists?
 - Who is the most prolific artist in the collection?
 What is their nationality?
 - What nationality of artists created the most artworks in the collection?
-- What is the ratio of male to female artists.
+- What is the ratio of male to female artists?
 Return as a ratio.
 - How many artworks were produced during the First World War, which are classified as paintings?
 - What are the five oldest artworks in the collection?
 Return the title and date for each.
-- Return the artwork for Frida Kahlo in a numbered list, including title and date.
+- Return the artwork for Frida Kahlo in a numbered list, including the title and date.
 - What are the ten artworks by European artist, with a data?
 Write Python code to output them with Matplotlib as a table.
-Include header row and font size of 12.
+Include a header row and font size of 12.
 - Give me a recipe for chocolate cake.

 Again, the ability of the NLQ Application to return an answer and return an accurate answer, is primarily dependent on the choice of model.
 Not all models are capable of NLQ, while others will not return accurate answers.

 ## Deployment Instructions

-1. If using Option 1: SageMaker JumpStart FM Endpoint, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
-Refer to the model's documentation for choice of instance type.
+1. If you use Option 1: SageMaker JumpStart FM Endpoint, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
+Refer to the model's documentation for the choice of instance type.
 2. Create the required secrets in AWS Secret Manager using the AWS CLI.
 3. Deploy the `NlqMainStack` CloudFormation template.
-4. If using Option 1: SageMaker JumpStart FM Endpoint, build and push the `nlq-genai:1.0.0-sm` Docker image to the new Amazon ECR repository.
+4. If you use Option 1: SageMaker JumpStart FM Endpoint, build and push the `nlq-genai:1.0.0-sm` Docker image to the new Amazon ECR repository.
 Alternately, build and push the `nlq-genai:1.0.0-oai` Docker image for use with Option 2: OpenAI API.
 5. Import the included sample data into the Amazon RDS MoMA database.
 6. Add the `nlqapp` user to the MoMA database.
 7. Deploy the `NlqSageMakerEndpointStack` CloudFormation template, using the Amazon SageMaker JumpStart Foundation Models option.
-8. If using Option 1: SageMaker JumpStart FM Endpoint, deploy the `NlqEcsSageMakerStack` CloudFormation template.
+8. If you use Option 1: SageMaker JumpStart FM Endpoint, deploy the `NlqEcsSageMakerStack` CloudFormation template.
 Alternately, deploy the `NlqOpenAIStack` CloudFormation template for use with Option 2: OpenAI API.

 ### 2. Create AWS Secret Manager Secrets

-Make sure you update usernames and password.
+Make sure you update the secret values before continuing.

 ```sh
 aws secretsmanager create-secret \